A Healthy Approach to Juice for Toddlers (& Kids)

 Fiber in Juice

 Juice is a good source of vitamins and minerals, but it is low in fiber.
-This is because most of the fiber in fruits is found in the pulp, which is removed during the juicing process.
+Most fiber is found in the fruit pulp, which is removed during the juicing process.

-However, some fiber does remain in juice, especially if you are using a juicer that keeps some of the pulp in the juice or are purchasing higher fiber juices, or juice with pulp, like orange juice.
+However, some fiber remains in juice, especially if you are using a juicer that keeps some of the pulp in the juice, or are purchasing higher fiber juices (juice with pulp), like orange juice.

 Juice as a Source of Hydration

-Alongside the natural sugars, fruit juice is also a source of water, though this isn’t the primary reason for introducing it to young children anymore.
+Alongside the natural sugars, fruit juice is also a source of water, though this isn’t the recommended reason for introducing it to young children anymore.

 100% fruit juice is about 85% water.